 This course provides students with an overview and fundamental understanding of the ways in which political issues are dealt with through geographical and spatial perspectives.
 Major concepts and definitions in political geography will first be introduced, and this is to be followed by a brief introduction of the intellectual history and lineage of field of study.
 Theoretical issues and empirical cases, grouped into a number of topics, will then be presented.
 The tenet of this course is to show how world order and the lived experiences of people are shaped by, but also reshape, the respective capacities of, and interactions between, state regimes.
 It is to illustrate that sovereignty, territoriality and nation-state matter a great deal in defining global economy, social transformation and culture.
-Topics investigated in the course include: classical geopolitical theories; global economy and the world-system; critical geographies; territoriality; sovereignty and the border; nation-state; nationalism and citizenship.
+Topics investigated in the course include: classical geopolitical theories; global economy and the world-system; critical geopolitics; globalization and the regulation of difference; imperialism and post-colonial geographies; territoriality; sovereignty and the border; nation-state; nationalism and citizenship.